Technics EAH-AZ80 review: audio all-rounder

 Everything is cleanly laid out, with the most important features given their own dedicated tabs at the bottom of the home screen for quick access.
 The fiddly advanced stuff is largely hidden from view, so you’ve got to go digging if you want to adjust the number of active multipoint devices or increase the gain on the ANC microphones.

 There are a handful of EQ presets to pick from, with names like super bass+ that make it obvious what part of the frequency range they boost rather than claiming to be best for certain music genres.
-There’s also a custom preset, but the five-band equaliser doesn’t give the fine-grain control we’d expect from a firm with such a long history in high-end audio.
+There’s also a custom preset, but the five-band equaliser doesn’t give the fine-grain control I’d expect from a firm with such a long history in high-end audio.

 Sound quality & noise cancelling: high fidelity